 One of The best ways to improve a city is to mobilize its inhabitants.
 Innovations in technology, services, and governance are the tools that can be used to increase the citizens’ quality of life.
 All innovations must be centered on the inhabitants, holding on to the principles of universal design and be usable by folks of all ages as well as abilities.

 Considering inclusiveness for all genders in spaces is an important and effective factor in economical flourishing and social interactions.
 Some characteristics may cause the space to become a space for a single-sex and neglect other genders.
-This can lead to reduce the gender diversity in a space and make that space uncomfortable and insecure for the neglected gender groups.
-This issue can have economic Consequences, in addition to social problems.
-In a paragon city, spaces have been designed and operate in a manner that gives everybody from every gender group equal opportunities to experience life.
+This can lead to reducing the gender diversity in a space and make that space uncomfortable and insecure for the neglected gender groups.
+This issue can have economic consequences, in addition to social problems.
+In a paragon city, spaces have been designed and operated in a manner that gives everybody from every gender group equal opportunities to experience life.

 Sustainable development is a concept that entered the urban development literature.
 This concept generally means balancing the needs of society and its resources, in a manner that not only responds to current society’s needs but also meets the needs of future society.
 Sustainability is known and valued in four dimensions, including social, economic, environmental, and cultural.
 In a Paragon City, urban design and planning should be implemented in a way that all the sustainability elements stay on board.